hpware/hpware/README.md

 Here is my website: https://yuanhau.com/

-Here is what I've done/built @ Hack Club: https://yuanhau.com/hackclub
+Here is what I've done/built @ Hack Club: https://yuanhau-v4dot1-git-hpware-upgrade-nuxt-yhwtw.vercel.app/hackclub?_vercel_share=xkv4sHQI4vHNES4sBNPpMKZGRUfTQhT0 (Beta)

 Hi.
 I'm Howard(吳元皓), currently a Taiwanese first grade high school student (which is second grade in the US for some reason).
 I'm a software developer, I mostly work on Javascript projects, like my peronal website that has four (.1) verisons.
 I also use docker way too much (or Debian), it is kinda my thing as I used the software since around 2019, and relying on stack overflow for answers, and I think this is what brought me here, me wanting to be a software developer.
 To building awesome software for people everywhere, however I'm still currently learning on a few languages, like Expo(React Native), Typescript, thats kinda it.
 The plaforms below is where I interact the most.